xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 order: 300
 published: true
 ---
-The settings and preferences for the module "MailChimp Integration with Ecommerce support" can be adjusted on the module settings page:
+The settings and preferences for the module "MailChimp Integration with Ecommerce support" can be adjusted on the module settings page.
 <img>

 ## MailChimp settings